skimcloud/TradeOracle/README.md

 2. Process the data with `DataProcessor.py`.
 3. Generate features using `FeatureGen.py`.
 4. Run the `TradeProcessor.py` to analyze the trades.
-5. Train the model using the processed data. ⌛ (in progress...)
+5. Train the model using the processed data. ⌛

 ## Components
 - `DataDownloader.py`: Module for downloading trade data.